ttaubert/octoblog/source/_posts/2014-04-06-a-ready-to-use-virtual-build-environment-for-firefox.markdown

 will leave you with a virtual machine ready to modify and build your own development version of Firefox.

-I hope this will be valuable to novice programmers that don't have a full C++ development environment at hand as well as to the more experienced folks that do not have a lot of time but even more curiosity.
+I hope this will be valuable to novice programmers that do not have a full C++ development environment at hand as well as to the more experienced folks with little time and lots of curiosity.

-Let's start.

 ### 1) Install VirtualBox